Psychology Degree Program

-While a graduate degree and professional license are required for work as a psychologist, you can still earn up to three additional academic credit hours by completing an internship.
-Wingate University students gain valuable hands-on experience and crucial interaction skills by working face-to-face with a variety of different people in settings such as:
+While a graduate degree and professional license are required for many fields of psychology, you can still earn up to three additional academic credit hours by completing an internship.
+Wingate students gain valuable hands-on experience by interning in settings such as:

 - Daycare centers